-(d) Meetings of the Board shall be held according to Robert’s Rules of Order.
+(c) The Board shall determine the rules for its meetings.
 Except as otherwise noted in these By-laws, meetings of the Board will be chaired by the Chair of the Board unless the Chair designates another Trustee as chair of the meeting.
 The President may designate a Trustee to chair a duly called meeting if the Chair is not available and has not designated a Trustee to chair the meeting.

-(b) Whenever any notice is required to be given, a waiver thereof in writing by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
+Whenever any notice is required to be given for any regular or special meeting of the Board, a waiver of such notice in writing by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
 Attendance of a Trustee at a meeting shall constitute a waiver of notice of such meeting except where a Trustee attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.

 At all meetings of the Board, a majority of the Trustees then in office shall constitute a quorum for the transaction of business.
 Unless a greater affirmative vote is expressly required for an action under applicable law, the Foundation’s Articles of Incorporation, or these By-laws, the affirmative vote of a majority of the Trustees present at any meeting at which a quorum is present shall be an act of the Board.
 Absentee voting and voting by proxy shall not be permitted.
 If a quorum shall not be present at any meeting of the Board, the Trustees present thereat may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum shall be present.

 Minutes shall be produced for meetings of the Board.
 Minutes shall normally consist of a record of the decisions taken by the Board, a summary of discussions held, and any comments explicitly requested by Trustees for inclusion.
-The minutes will contain an action list with names of persons responsible for the actions.
 Draft minutes shall be distributed to the Board for comment as soon after a meeting of the Board as possible.
-The minutes shall be approved at a formal meeting of the Board.
+The minutes shall be approved by resolution of the Board.